 If your goal is to maximize the learning experience — whether for yourself or someone you hope to pass on your knowledge of electronics to — then I’d consider the old school “junk box” approach to learning.
 Fill your box with parts from tear-downs of whatever you can get your hands on.
 It’s amazing what you can harvest from an old PC, for example.
 Even a discarded compact florescent bulb can yield a half dozen reusable components.

-I’m fortunate to live a few miles from MIT, where there’s a regular flea market of used test gear and lab equipment that’s sold by the pound.
+I’m fortunate to live a few miles from MIT, where there’s often a flea market of used test gear and lab equipment that’s sold by the pound.
 Find out where your local ham or flea market is held and drop by at least once a year.
 Even if you don’t use parts harvested from the gear to build your own, the exercise of a tear-down is educational in itself.

 You can’t wildly rip things apart, however.
 Take a methodical approach, trace the connections to see what components are associated with each other and — if you can — create a schematic diagram of the circuit in the device.